 From time to time, Confluence is presented, in connection with its discretionary portfolio management and investment advisory services, with opportunities to participate in public offerings of securities.
 Certain Confluence clients, including those in certain Wrap Accounts, are often prohibited from participating in such offerings by their respective Financial Institution.
 Certain other clients are unable to participate in such offerings if their respective Financial Institution did not participate in the initial distribution of securities in such offering, depending on their particular Financial Institution or Custodian.
+Public offerings are generally allocated pro-rata among eligible accounts.
 Accordingly, Confluence's policy is to not purchase shares in such public offerings for Wrap Accounts.
-In contrast, the First Trust Specialty Finance and Financial Opportunities Fund and the First Trust/Confluence Small Cap Value Fund, the closed-end fund and the open-end mutual fund, respectively, for which Compliance serves as sub-adviser, and institutional clients are not similarly restricted, and are therefore allowed to participate in public offerings.
+In contrast, the First Trust Specialty Finance and Financial Opportunities Fund and the First Trust/Confluence Small Cap Value Fund, the closed-end fund and the open-end mutual fund, respectively, for which Confluence serves as sub-adviser, and institutional clients are not similarly restricted and are therefore allowed to participate in public offerings.